sitraka-/decolonial-futures/design-as-cosmological-expression.md

     <style>.hg header:after { content: "Hery Zo Rakotondramanana, 2011 — Hira Gasy"; }</style>
     <h1 class="NT" style="font-family:'Major Mono Display' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 6.2rem !important;" >Speculative<br>Ethnographies</h1>
     <aside class="notes">
-    - So from this interplay of imaginaries, worldviews, and designs emerges the potential for alternative, speculative worlds.
-Speculative ethnographies offer a way to bring these futures into tangible forms—reconstructing culture by blending heritage and fiction to reimagine what is possible, often as a way to assert agency over dominant narratives.
+    - So from this interplay of imaginaries, worldviews, and designs may emerge the potential for alternatives.
+Speculative ethnographies offer a way to bring these ideas into tangible forms—reconstructing culture by blending heritage and fiction to reimagine what is possible, often as a way to assert agency over dominant narratives.
   </aside>
 </section>